annalenalamprecht/CoTaPP/Lecture Notes/01 Computational Thinking.md

 ![turtlegraphics](img/turtlegraphics.png)

-Now imagine a not-to-complicated picture and write a program for the turtle to draw it.
+Now imagine a not-too-complicated picture and write a program for the turtle to draw it.
 Only use the three commands above.
 How does it go?

 Probably you will miss a lot of commands, for example for drawing curves and circles.
 Other versions of the turtle graphics language have these and some other useful commands.
 The point is that the instruction sets of programming languages are always limited, so this is a bold and simple illustration of one of the major challenges in programming: getting a computer to do complicated things with very simple means.
 You will see that also with a language like Python, which comes with many more commands and loads of libraries with additional comments, this principal challenge remains.
 While there are standard patterns for some situations, others require the programmer to get creative.
 We will see examples of both in the next weeks.